sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 The common ``context`` field, which can contain event-specific member fields, is described in the :ref:`context member fields<Obfuscated Data in context Member Fields>` topic.
-For more information about common fields, see :ref:`common`.
+For more information about the fields that are common to all events, see :ref:`common`.

   .. list-table::
      :widths: 25 65